New Mexico Opportunity Scholarship

 Transfer Students

-• Meet all eligibility requirements, listed above.
+• You must meet all eligibility requirements listed above.

 • Transfer hours are included in 90 credit hour maximum.